gabcl/TEMPLATES-chrome_extension_scraper/README.md

 ## Main components to configure

-- .src/models/DataFrame -> Define content scraped and passed though messages.
+- .src/models/DataFrame -> Define content scraped and passed through messages.
 - .src/pages/Content/modules/parser.ts -> Handles the scraping in the context of web pages.

 **Initially forked from:**